-To be officially registered, total tuition and fees are due and payable the first day of class.
+To be officially registered, total tuition and fees are due and payable by the payment due dates for each term.
 Payment in full should be made to Delta State.
 Students who do not pay in full must be enrolled in one of our designated payment plans.
 Contact Student Business Services for information concerning the available plans.